 Card readers for Currier, East, Fayerweather, Fitch, & Prospect offer admittance to all summer student housing residents who live in one of those buildings.

 Applications for student housing for Summer 2019 will be available in the Williams Housing Portal from March 27, 2019, through Friday, July 12, 2019 @ 12noon.
 Notice of approval or denial will be made on a rolling basis.
-Actual assignments were made by the Office of Student Life.
-Questions?
-Contact Gail Rondeau Hebert.
+Actual assignments are made by the Office of Student Life.

 All Dates & Times are Subject to Change